Different types of veneers

 Woman looking at her teeth at a dental clinic

 Missing teeth don’t just ruin a person’s confidence, but they can cause a host of oral health problems that can be challenging to overcome.
-Dental implants, in this aspect, have revolutionized the oral health of countless people, and it’s become the standard solution to combat missing teeth.
+Dental implants, in this aspect, have revolutionized the oral health of countless people, and it’s become the standard solution to combat missing teeth

 But for those who’ve never heard of this solution, they may wonder, what do dental implants look like exactly?
 Do dental implants look real?
 Will they affect how my smile looks?
 If you’re hesitant about getting dental implants because you’re worried about looks, keep on reading to understand how dental implants replicate your original teeth’s appearance: